Nephrectomy; Simple nephrectomy; Radical nephrectomy; Open nephrectomy; Laparoscopic nephrectomy; Partial nephrectomy

 Sometimes, your surgeon may make a cut in a different place than described above.

-Some hospitals and medical centers are doing this surgery using robots.
+Some hospitals and medical centers are doing this surgery using robotic tools.

 Kidney removal may be recommended for:

-Risks for any surgery are:
+Risks of any surgery are:

-Risks for this procedure are:
+Risks of this procedure are:

 Always tell your health care provider: